-Can the Person with Alzheimer’s Dementia feel Pain?
+Can those with Alzheimer’s feel Pain?

 I’m often asked if someone with Alzheimer’s Dementia can feel pain.
 In later stages of their disease, they may be very animated and display more than a few odd behaviors, yet they seldom complain about pain.
 Even some professionals believe it is because they don’t feel pain.

 My own mother had arthritis in one knee which stayed swollen to double it’s normal size.
 Yet, if asked how she was doing–Mom never mentioned that painful knee.
 My only clue that she was suffering at all was the grimace on her face, or the way she held and rubbed that knee.

 During later stages of Alzheimer’s and Dementia a person loses many of their verbal skills.
 They can’t remember the correct word they want to use and by the time they think of the word, they’ve forgotten the pain.
 The short term-memory that they do have may last no longer than a few seconds.
 Sometimes they forget they are in pain before they remember how to craft a sentence to let someone know.

 So–just because they don’t tell us they are in pain, doesn’t mean they don’t suffer pain.

 To take care of a middle to late stage Alzheimer’s or Dementia sufferer, we need to look for other “non verbal” clues if we think they may be in pain.

 They may have a sprained ankle, injured knee, etc.